Hubbell315/SNHU-CS-Portfolio/CS350/README.md

 ## Artifacts

-For this portfolio submission, I selected my Thermostat Project source code and the Thermostat State Machine Diagram as my primary artifacts.
-I also included the final project report because it provides additional details about the system design, hardware architecture, and future recommendations for the project.
+For this portfolio submission, I selected my Thermostat Project source code and Thermostat State Machine Diagram as my primary artifacts.
+I also included the final project report because it provides additional information about the system architecture, design decisions, and recommendations for future development.

-## Summarize the Project and What Problem It Was Solving
+## Reflection

-The goal of this project was to create a smart thermostat prototype using a Raspberry Pi 4.
-The thermostat reads temperature data from an AHT20 sensor, displays information on an LCD screen, and allows the user to switch between off, heat, and cool modes using buttons.
-The system also sends status updates through UART communication to simulate communication with a remote server.
-The project was designed to demonstrate how hardware and software can work together in an embedded system.
+The thermostat project was designed to demonstrate how hardware and software can work together in an embedded system.
+Using a Raspberry Pi 4, I created a smart thermostat prototype that reads temperature data from an AHT20 sensor, displays information on an LCD screen, allows user interaction through buttons, and sends status updates through UART communication.
+The thermostat operates in three states: off, heat, and cool, with LEDs providing visual feedback based on the current operating mode.

-## What Did You Do Particularly Well?

-I think one of the things I did well was troubleshooting.
-Throughout the project I ran into several issues involving hardware connections, button inputs, the LCD display, and sensor integration.
-Instead of changing multiple things at once, I learned to test one component at a time and isolate the problem before moving forward.
-That process saved a lot of frustration and helped me get the system working correctly.
+Looking back on the project, I think troubleshooting was one of my strongest areas.
+Throughout development I ran into several issues involving hardware connections, button inputs, LCD functionality, and sensor integration.
+Instead of making multiple changes at once, I learned to isolate the problem and test individual components before integrating everything together.
+That approach made debugging much easier and helped me work through problems more efficiently.

-## Where Could You Improve?

-If I were to do the project again, I would spend more time planning before I started building.
-A lot of my development process involved building, testing, troubleshooting, and making adjustments along the way.
-While that helped me learn, having a more detailed design plan from the beginning probably would have reduced some of the time spent debugging later.
+One area where I could improve would be spending more time planning before implementation.
+A lot of my development process involved building, testing, troubleshooting, and then making adjustments as new issues appeared.
+While that taught me a lot about debugging, a more detailed design plan at the beginning would likely have reduced some of the troubleshooting required later in the project.

-## What Tools and/or Resources Are You Adding to Your Support Network?

-The biggest resources I used throughout this course were hardware documentation, Raspberry Pi resources, GitHub, and the course materials.
-I also learned how valuable it can be to break problems into smaller pieces and test components individually before integrating everything together.
-That approach is something I will continue using in future projects.
+The resources I relied on most throughout the course were Raspberry Pi documentation, hardware documentation, GitHub, and the course materials.
+More importantly, I learned the value of breaking larger problems into smaller pieces and testing each component individually before combining them into a complete system.
+That approach is something I plan to continue using in future projects.

-## What Skills From This Project Will Be Particularly Transferable to Other Projects and/or Coursework?

 The biggest skill I will take away from this project is troubleshooting.
-Whether the issue is hardware or software, being able to systematically work through a problem is important.
+Whether the issue is hardware or software, being able to work through a problem methodically is important.
 I also gained experience working with sensors, state machines, GPIO, I2C communication, UART communication, and GitHub.
-Those skills will transfer well into future software engineering and embedded systems projects.
+These are skills that will transfer well to future software engineering and embedded systems projects.

-## How Did You Make This Project Maintainable, Readable, and Adaptable?

-I tried to keep the project organized by separating functionality into logical sections and using meaningful names for variables, functions, and classes.
-I also added comments throughout the code so it would be easier to understand later.
-Using a state machine design made the thermostat easier to follow because each operating mode had a clearly defined purpose and behavior.
-If additional features were added in the future, the project could be expanded without requiring a complete redesign.
+To keep the project maintainable and readable, I organized the code into logical sections, used descriptive names for variables and functions, and added comments throughout the project.
+The state machine design also helped keep the system organized because each operating mode had a clearly defined purpose and behavior.
+If additional functionality were added in the future, the project could be expanded without requiring major changes to the overall design.